googlielmo/fastpuss/README.md

 For the Subscriber Manager:

-- A Map holds the subscription state: the keys are topic filters (strings) and the values are Collections of client ids.
+- A Map holds the subscription state: the keys are topic filters (strings) and the values are Collections of client IDs.
-- Client ids are strings in the form "/host:port".
+- Client IDs are strings in the form "/host:port".
 - A `ConcurrentHashMap` is used, so to allow concurrent, thread-safe operations.
-- The collection type chosen to hold client ids is the `ConcurrentLinkedDeque`, which offers concurrent, thread-safe operations with some useful properties, such as _weakly consistent_ iterators, which allow iterating over the collection itself even in the face of concurrent modification.
+- The collection type chosen to hold client IDs is the `ConcurrentLinkedDeque`, which offers concurrent, thread-safe operations with some useful properties, such as _weakly consistent_ iterators, which allow iterating over the collection itself even in the face of concurrent modification.
 This is quite useful to avoid expensive copy operations of (potentially) millions of elements to an immutable temporary copy, which would be necessary to avoid concurrent